ashleykleynhans/statement-chat/README.md

 auto-classifies transactions using a local LLM (Ollama), and provides a chat interface to query your transaction history.

+> [!WARNING]
+> This application processes sensitive financial data. **Run locally only** - do
+> not deploy to cloud services or expose to the internet.
+Your bank statements
+> contain personal information that should never leave your machine.

 ## Features

 - **PDF Parsing**: Extract transactions from bank statement PDFs